deivid-rodriguez/byebug/GUIDE.md

 * `method <class-or-module>`.
 Show methods of the class or module `<class-or-module>`.
 Basically this is the same as running `ps <class-or-module>.methods`.

+### Examining Program Source Files (`list`)

+`byebug` can print parts of your script's source.
+When your script stops, `byebug` spontaneously lists the source code around the line where it stopped that line.
+It does that when you change the current stack frame as well.
+Implicitly there is a default line location.
+Each time a list command is run that implicit location is updated, so that running several list commands in succession shows a contiguous block of program text.

+If you don't need code context displayed every time, you can issue the `set noautolist` command.
+Now whenever you want code listed, you can explicitly issue the `list` command or its abbreviation `l`.
+Notice that when a second listing is displayed, we continue listing from the place we last left off.
+When the beginning or end of the file is reached, the line range to be shown is adjusted so "it doesn't overflow".
+You can set the `noautolist` option by default by dropping `set noautolist` in byebug's startup file `.byebugrc`.

+If you want to set how many lines to be printed by default rather than use the initial number of lines, 10, use the `set listsize` command ([listsize()).
+To see the entire program in one shot, give an explicit starting and ending line number.
+You can print other portions of source files by giving explicit position as a parameter to the list command.

+There are several ways to specify what part of the file you want to print. `list nnn` prints lines centered around line number `nnn` in the current source file.
+`l` prints more lines, following the last lines printed. `list -` prints lines just before the lines last printed. `list nnn-mmm` prints lines between `nnn` and `mmm` inclusive. `list =` prints lines centered around where the script is stopped.
+Repeating a `list` command with `RET` discards the argument, so it is equivalent to typing just `list`.
+This is more useful than listing the same lines again.
+An exception is made for an argument of `-`: that argument is preserved in repetition so that each repetition moves up in the source file.